allan-tulane/fa-23-assignment-05-zdupre18/assignment-05.md

 **put in answers.md**

-.
+.  using the kruskals alogorthm. since it will check at each step adding the current edges. if no tree exists after considering all edges it will conclude no next best tree.
 .
 .

-c) What is the work of your algorithm?
+c) What is the work of your algorithm

 **put in answers.md**

 .
-.
+.  time complexity would be O(M * n) thm?

 .